 RDSPD teachers are required to have extensive knowledge of each student's IEP.
-They must understand the implementation of the IEP and complete lesson plans and activities that are aligned with grade-level topics and the individualized IEPs.
-Site teachers must submit their lesson plans in accordance with their individual campus' expectations.
+They must understand implementation of the IEP and complete lesson plans and activities that are aligned with grade-level topics and the individualized IEPs.

-Documentation/Grading
+Documentation/ Grading

-The RDSPD teacher will regularly document student progress on IEP goals and objectives in SuccessEd (or other information management system depending on the school district).
+The RDSPD teacher will regularly document student progress on IEP goals and objectives in SuccessEd.
 The RDSPD teacher is expected to develop and maintain a portfolio for each student which includes work samples, benchmarks, classwork, homework, projects, writing samples, BIP, DHH supplement, related service logs, etc.

 IEP data should be collected a minimum of twice weekly and be analyzed each 9-week grading period.
 ACTUAL percentages or trials, not approximations, will be noted on the IEP progress notes.
-In addition to numerical data, teachers should add comments to the progress reports.
+In addition to numerical data, teachers may add comments to the progress reports.